 While at the museum, take notes, photos and make sketches in your sketchbook to prepare your research.

 3. Fill out the proposal form (linked here) Print out two typed copies to share in class.

 4. Decide on one process/medium (laser cut, stickers, clay, drypoint) you experienced during the semester in our course.
 We will have access to a printing press during class.
+(I can meet with you at a scheduled time to use the printing press between classes.)
 You can work in the ceramics lab and graphics lab without appointments.
 If you choose to laser cut, you need to schedule an appointment.

-1. Sketchbook with notes, drawings, entry ticket from the museum
+1. Sketchbook with notes, preliminary drawings for the final, entry ticket from the museum

 2. Reference photos of your chosen artwork

 3. Two typed copies of your completed proposal form

 4. Materials to begin the making process during class

 For example-computer, preliminary drawings, plexiglass, clay, printmaking paper, laser cutting surface.
 Let me know what I can provide for you before Wednesday.
 I will need time to make purchases.

 Let me know if you have any questions.